XinwuWang/EarlyChildhoodChildManagementSystem/README.md

 ## User manual
 This projects consists of a frontend folder 'ECChildMS', a backend folder 'Server', and a database query script 'ChildMS_db.sql'.

 The database needs to be built before running this application, which can be completed by executing the script in [MySQL workbench](https://www.mysql.com/products/workbench/).
+Then replace your own MySQL workbench password in 'Server/Database/db.js' to connect to the database.

+Other packages and dependencies are required before running this project.
+CD into 'Server' in the console and install necessary packages by executing 'npm install express mysql cors cookie-parser bcrypt jsonwebtoken multer path nodemon'.
+CD into 'ECChildMS' in the console and install required packages for the frontend by runing 'npm install axios bootstrap react-router-dom bootstrap-icons'.

+After installing necessary packages and dependencies, CD into 'ECChildMS' and run 'npm run dev'.
+Meanwhile, CD into 'Server' and run 'npm start'.
+By doing these, the frontend and the backend function together.
+The login page of this project should be 'http://localhost:5173/' when running in your local environment.

+Accounts for testing:
+- Admin: account - admin@gmail.com, password - 12345
+- Teacher: account - teacher@gmail.com, password - 12345
+- Child: account - child@gmail.com, password - 12345

 ## Image sources: